This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-One of our go-to proteins is shrimp.
-They are easy to cook and oftentimes don’t require much time to prepare.
-We also love the fact that shrimp is low in carbs and fat, and has a high protein content.
-If you are pressed for time and looking for a quick shrimp dinner recipe to prepare for the family, this easy shrimp teriyaki recipe will come in handy.
-It will take you just about 20 minutes to make and if you are just slow in the kitchen 30 minutes tops!
-Do you meal prep?
-Now you have another simple healthy shrimp recipe to prepare ahead for the meal plan!
+If you are pressed for time and looking for a quick dinner recipe to make for the family, this shrimp teriyaki will come in handy.
+It will take about 20 minutes to make and if you are just slow in the kitchen, 30 minutes tops!
+Perfect for meal prepping.

-• Perfect for meal prepping: This easy teriyaki shrimp is great for meal prepping, add some sauteed veggies and serve with brown rice, quinoa, or cauliflower rice.
+• Perfect for meal prepping: This teriyaki shrimp is great for meal prepping, add some sauteed veggies and serve with brown rice, quinoa, or cauliflower rice.

 top view teriyaki shrimp over brown rice in a white bowl